 \subsubsection{CIFAR10 Experiments.}

 The default setting is illustrated in Table~\ref{tab:CF10_pretrain_config}.
-In this experiment, by default, we train a ``blob'' \name model using hierarchy $11 \rightarrow 5$ (unless otherwise specified in Table 6).
 We pre-train ViT-Tiny encoder on CIFAR10.
 The ViT-Tiny has $12$ layers.
 Each layer has $192$ dimensions and $3$ self-attention heads.
 We chose patch size $4 \times 4$ and split the $32 \times 32$ images into $8\times 8$ tokens.
-For segment decoding, we use a $3$ transformer decoder layers following the same configuration for encoder.
+For segment decoding, we use $3$ transformer decoder layers following the same configuration for the encoder.